A-straya/CCNA-Lab-06-OSPF-MultiArea/README.md

 #  Overview

-This project simulates an enterprise network using **OSPF (Open Shortest Path First)** to provide dynamic routing between multiple departments.
+This project demonstrates the deployment of **Open Shortest Path First (OSPF)** in a small enterprise network.

-The objective is to replace static routing with a scalable routing protocol capable of automatically discovering networks, exchanging routing information, and adapting to topology changes.
+The lab replaces static routing with a dynamic routing protocol, allowing routers to automatically exchange routing information and maintain connectivity between different departments.

-This lab reflects how medium and large organizations design their internal routing infrastructure.
+This project focuses on practical enterprise routing concepts commonly found in real-world Cisco environments.

 ---

 #  Scenario

-ABC Technologies has expanded its infrastructure into three departments:
+ABC Technologies has expanded its infrastructure into two departments connected through dedicated routers.

--  Administration
--  Sales
--  IT Department

-Each department operates on its own LAN while maintaining secure communication with the rest of the organization.

-As the network administrator, your task is to deploy OSPF Multi-Area Routing to replace static routes, optimize routing efficiency, and ensure full connectivity across the enterprise network.
+As the network administrator, your objective is to deploy OSPF to create a scalable and reliable routing environment while ensuring seamless communication across the enterprise network.

 ---